新加坡华语资料库

 SAMPLE SENTENCE

 In the third exhibition area, we can see that the cheongsam interacted with the diverse cultures in the tropics and flourished after arriving in Southeast Asia.
-Examples include the use of batik material, its incorporation with the sarong kebaya, and the combination of a formal cheongsam with a small western-style jacket.
+Examples include the use of batik material, its fusion with the sarong kebaya, and the combination of a formal cheongsam with a small Western-style jacket.
 (Lianhe Zaobao, 4/6/2021)

 相关资料